MiCode/kernel_build/kleaf/docs/scmversion.md

 kernel source tree under `common/`.
 (This requirement may not be necessary in the future.)

+### --kleaf_localversion flag

+If `--kleaf_localversion` is set, Kleaf uses an embedded script to determine localversion instead of calling `scripts/setlocalversion`.
+The script is not branch-specific and does not include the 5-digit number of patches beyond the tag.

 ### Testing

 To ensure the artifact `vmlinux` contains SCM version properly, you may check